Psoriasis Treatments in Clarkston, MI

 With the use of ultraviolet light, we can safely and effectively reduce not only the size and appearance of psoriasis patches, but also the itchiness too, potentially even clearing your psoriasis symptoms entirely.
 Light therapy slows the excess growth of skin cells, reducing the psoriasis’ formulation.
 Alternatively, medications that treat the symptoms of psoriasis are also available from a board-certified dermatologist at Clarkston Dermatology to manage your symptoms.

 You deserve to be seen AND heard when seeking treatment for psoriasis.
-At Clarkston Dermatology, we offer a personalized experience for our patients in Troy and Birmingham, MI, with innovative treatment options like light therapy to deliver real results.
+At Clarkston Dermatology, we offer a personalized experience for our patients in Troy and Clarkston, MI, with innovative treatment options like light therapy to deliver real results.
 Get started today: contact us for an appointment, meet with your expert care team, and begin a tailored treatment plan for healthier skin.